Kneiphof: Foundation

 Founded within the state of the Teutonic Order, Kneiphof was the youngest of Königsberg's three towns, each of which had its own charter, market rights, church, and fortifications.
 Settlement by merchants was intensified in 1324 with construction along the Langgasse and the bridges Krämerbrücke and Grüne Brücke.
 It was granted Kulm rights on 6 April 1327 by Grand Master Werner von Orseln.
 The new town of Kneiphof encompassed two-thirds of the island; in the same year Orseln granted the eastern third of the island to the Bishopric of Samland to allow construction of Königsberg Cathedral, which occurred from ca. 1330–80.
 Kneiphof's coat of arms depicted a blue-clad arm extending from waves and holding a crown, flanked by two golden hunting horns in a green field.
+The charter of 1327 permitted the settlement of Poles.

 Along with the island, the town of Kneiphof also had jurisdiction over the Freiheiten Vorstadt and village Haberberg in Natangia.
 Haberberg and Alter Garten were granted to Kneiphof by Grand Master Albert for services rendered during the Horsemen's War.
 Kneiphof's warehouses were built in Vordere Vorstadt.
 Other places controlled by Kneiphof included the village Schönfliess, the estates Fischhof and Anker along the Pregel, Rosenau, and the tile factory in Genslack near Ottenhagen.

 Bridges connecting Kneiphof to Altstadt were the Krämerbrücke (built 1286), the Dombrücke (built ca. 1330, destroyed 1379), and the Schmiedebrücke (built 1379).
 The Honigbrücke (built 1542) connected Kneiphof to Lomse, while the town was connected with Vorstadt by the Grüne Brücke (built 1322) and the Köttelbrücke (built 1377).
 These are five of the bridges in the seven bridges of Königsberg mathematics problem.
 Euler's proof that no solution is possible provides the foundations for graph theory and the application of topological understanding to exploring real-world questions.

 As a member of the Hanseatic League, Kneiphof took part in the Confederation of Cologne against King Valdemar IV of Denmark in 1367.